 A: I moved alone.

-A: I wanted to travel Southeast Asia for four months and got a job at an international school after my second month.
+A: I wanted to travel to Southeast Asia for four months and got a job at an international school after my second month.
 And I’m still here.

 Living in Vietnam